h4ndzdatm0ld/spauto_devnet/README.md

 Simple.
 This is an incredible book for any and all Network Engineers interested in learning technologies used in Service Provider environments.
 The book is heavily focused on MPLS, SDN, Segment-Routing, BGP, L2VPN/L3VPNs, over-all traffic engineering and much more.
 These are common terms within SP networks and the book does an incredible job in guiding the readers while exploring the device configurations in this topology.
-However, many other topics are not covered by the book and this REPO will hopefully fill in the gaps.
+However, many other topics are not covered by the book and this repository will hopefully fill in the gaps.
 This book lays the foundation for our lab topology, but it has increased and grown over time.
-Other material that has been helpful in studying is the Network Programmability with YANG book, which does cover a lot of the topics in the blueprint!
+Additional material used for studying is the book `Network Programmability with YANG`, which covers a lot of the topics in the blueprint!

-![MPLS IN THE SDN ERA](mpls_in_the_sdn_era/images/mpls_sdn_era_topology.png) This book goes through a number of device configurations in a multi-vendor lab topology (Cisco IOSXR && Juniper).
+![MPLS IN THE SDN ERA](mpls_in_the_sdn_era/images/mpls_sdn_era_topology.png)

+This book goes through a number of device configurations in a multi-vendor lab topology (Cisco IOSXR && Juniper).
 However, *For this lab, all devices have been replaced with Cisco-IOSXR/XE as we are working on a Cisco Certification.*

 ### To fully automate Service Provider Networks, you must understand Service Provider Networks